Open-/Closed-loop Active Learning for Data-driven Predictive Control: Introduction

 {In this work, we consider the scenario that the learning framework consists of two stages: an open-loop stage and a closed-loop stage.
 During the open-loop stage, the data acquisition is driven by an active learning strategy to generate informative data samples.
 In the closed-loop stage, a data-driven adaptive predictive controller with an active learning strategy is proposed.
-The employed closed-loop active learning strategy can detect and learn from informative closed-loop data samples, thereby enhancing control performance.} A few challenges, however, need to be addressed to enable our design.
-First, the informativeness measure of datasets depends on the unknown system dynamics, which makes it difficult to suitably design the input signals during the {open-loop stage}.
-Second, the determination of the informativeness of a single data sample could be computationally expensive. {The informativeness of a single data sample is related not only to the learning result based on the previous dataset but also to the learning result based on the updated dataset that includes the incoming data sample.
-Therefore, a computationally efficient metric to evaluate the informativeness of a data sample need to be proposed.} Furthermore, the effect of learning-based adaptation also adds to the difficulty of analyzing the closed-loop stability and the recursive feasibility of the predictive controller.
-The main contributions of this work are summarized as follows: \begin{enumerate} \item A performance measure that quantifies the volume of the set of admissible systems without utilizing the system responses is proposed for datasets of linear systems with bounded disturbances. {Then, we show that the proposed method characterizes the exact volume for datasets with a square data matrix (Lemma \ref{lem:vol_squareC}) and an upper bound of the volume in general cases (Theorem \ref{thm:overmeasure_ASE}).} Based on these results, an {open-loop active learning} strategy that has no requirement on prior knowledge of the true system is designed to minimize the uncertainty introduced by disturbances by actively design system inputs (Theorem \ref{thm:ugen_contraction}, Corollary \ref{cor:vol_generalC}). \item {To determine the informativeness of a single data sample without actually running the learning algorithm, a simple semidefinite program is formulated as a criterion.} {Then, a {closed-loop active learning} strategy which actively selects and learns from the closed-loop data is proposed based on this criterion.} We show the inclusion of unselected data samples cannot benefit the learning algorithm to obtain a smaller set of admissible systems and prove the feasibility of the learning algorithm (Theorem \ref{thm:ETL}). \item In the {closed-loop stage}, an adaptive tube-based data-driven predictive controller is designed by applying the proposed closed-loop active learning strategy.
+The proposed closed-loop active learning strategy can detect and learn from informative closed-loop data samples, thereby enhancing control performance.} A few challenges, however, need to be addressed to fulfill the design objectives.
+First, the informativity measure of datasets depends on the unknown system dynamics, which makes it difficult to suitably design the input signals during the {open-loop stage}.
+Second, the determination of the informativity of a single data sample could be computationally expensive. {The informativity of a single data sample is related not only to the learning result based on the previous dataset but also to the learning result based on the updated dataset that includes the incoming data sample.
+Therefore, a computationally efficient metric to evaluate the informativity of a data sample need to be proposed.} Furthermore, the effect of learning-based adaptation also adds to the difficulty of analyzing the closed-loop stability and the recursive feasibility of the predictive controller.
+The main contributions of this work are summarized as follows: \begin{enumerate} \item {For linear systems with bounded process noises, a necessary and sufficient condition is proposed to ensure the contraction of the upper bound of the volume of the admissible system ellipsoids (Theorem 1).
+An open-loop active learning strategy is then designed to minimize the volume by actively designing system inputs based on historical state-input trajectories.} \item To determine the informativity of a single data sample without actually running the learning algorithm, {an informativity criterion is formulated based on a simple semidefinite program.} {Then, a {closed-loop active learning} strategy which actively selects and learns from the closed-loop data is proposed based on this criterion.} We show the inclusion of unselected data samples cannot benefit the learning algorithm to obtain a smaller set of admissible systems and prove the feasibility of the learning algorithm (Theorem \ref{thm:ETL}). \item In the {closed-loop stage}, an adaptive tube-based data-driven predictive controller is designed by applying the proposed closed-loop active learning strategy.
 We first show the contraction of tubes under the learning and adaptation strategy (Lemma \ref{lem:error_set_inclusion}).
 Furthermore, given a suitable dataset, the recursive feasibility and the stability of the proposed learning-based adaptive predictive controller are proved (Theorem \ref{thm:ATDPC_stable}). \end{enumerate}